CuPVP/CTS/README.md

  - CTS (Everything inside the .zip)
  - Minecraft Server running either Spigot or Paper (within the compatibility)

 The CTS plugin comes prepared with all requirements it needs.
-The zip file is created to support 1.18.1.
+The zip file is created to support 1.18.1, you may need to find the version that fits your Minecraft version.

 ## Support
 Please create a support ticket [here](https://github.com/CuPVP/CTS/issues/) for any issues.